scala-steward-org/scala-steward/docs/faq.md

 are also added as dependencies of the template build.
 An example is [library.g8](https://github.com/ChristopherDavenport/library.g8) ([example PR](https://github.com/ChristopherDavenport/library.g8/pull/100/files))

-## Why does Steward update provide no URLs in PRs
+## Why do Scala Steward updates provide no URLs in PRs

-Steward update can only provide links to release notes, diffs and changelogs if the `pom.xml` or `ivy.xml` file contain the `homepage` attribute.
+Scala Steward updates can only provide links to release notes, diffs and changelogs if the `ivy.xml` file contain the `homepage` attribute or the `pom.xml` contains either a  `scm.url` or an `url` attribute.

 ## How can Scala Steward's PRs be merged automatically?